 Brexit presents uncertainty regarding the regulatory standards and transitional arrangements between the UK and the EU.

 Delays in regulatory reviews and approvals could impact the timing of a product launch and have a material effect on sales and margins.

 Any changes made to the manufacturing, distribution, marketing and safety surveillance processes of our products may require additional regulatory approvals, resulting in additional costs and/or delays.

 Brexit transition may result in additional regulatory and quality control requirements and associated costs.

 Non-compliance with regulatory requirements may result in delays to production or lost sales.

-The Group strives to exceed regulatory requirements and ensures that its employees have detailed experience and knowledge of the regulations.
+The Group strives to exceed regulatory requirements and ensure that its employees have detailed experience and knowledge of the regulations.

 Manufacturing and Regulatory have established quality systems and standard operating procedures in place.

-Regular contact is maintained with all relevant regulatory bodies in order to build and strengthen relationships and ensure good communication lines.
+Regular contact is maintained with all relevant regulatory bodies in order to build and strengthen relationships and facilitate good communication lines.